cloud-gov/cg-header-validator/README.md

+# This has been moved under [18F/cg-laboratory](https://github.com/18f/cg-laboratory) to keep things in one place.

 # Header Validation Toolkit

 This toolkit is designed to ensure your headers are working as intended through a proxy.
 It's also designed as an acceptance test endpoint to ensure your expectations are met.
 Everyone loves acceptance tests.